Soliton decomposition of the Box-Ball System: Asymptotic speed of solitons

 Each time a tagged $m$-soliton crosses a tagged record from left to right, it causes the record to move $2m$ boxes left.
 On the other hand, by mass conservation the number of such crossings by time $t$ equals $\rho_m y_m^t$ which is about $\rho_m h_m t$ by~\eqref{eq:vk0}.
 Summing over $m$ we get~\eqref{eq:6.1}.
+As a side remark, the vertical speed $h_0$ is given by the expected vertical jump at the origin $h_0 = \int (\xi[\eta](0)-T\xi[\eta](0)) \mu(\dd\eta)$, and intuitively this is related to $ \sum_k k^2 \rho_k $ because the excursion contained the origin is size-biased.

-Finally, by~\eqref{eq:vk0}, the tagged $k$-slot $\pi = 0 \in S_k \xi$ will typically have crossed about $h_k t$ records by time $t$, so it will be between two tagged records with initial index about $h_k t$.
+Finally, by~\eqref{eq:vk0}, the $k$-bearer $\pi = 0 \in S_k \xi$ will typically have crossed about $h_k t$ records by time $t$, so it will be between two tagged records with initial index about $h_k t$.
 By ergodicity, the initial position of these records is about $w_0 h_k t$, so by~\eqref{eq:6.1} their position at time $t$ will be about $w_0 h_k t - v_0 t$.
 Dividing by $t$ and taking a limit one gets~\eqref{eq:6.2}.

 From~\eqref{eq:6.2} we have $h_m = \frac{v_0+v_m}{w_0}$, substituting into~\eqref{eq:6.1} and using~\eqref{eq:wfinite} we get~\eqref{eq:anothervzero}.
-To prove~\eqref{eq:h0} we note that after $t$ iterations of $T$, Record~$i$ will be at $x=o(t)$ if $r(\xi,i) = v_0 t + o(t)$, which implies that $T^t \xi(0) = i + o(t)$.
-On the other hand, $r(\xi,i) = w_0 i + o(i)$, whence $T^t \xi(0) = h_0 t + o(t)$, concluding the proof.
+To prove~\eqref{eq:h0} we note that after $t$ iterations of $T$, Record~$i$ will be at $x=o(t)$ if $r(\xi,i) = v_0 t + o(t)$, which implies that $T^t \xi(0) = -i + o(t)$.
+On the other hand, $r(\xi,i) = w_0 i + o(i)$, whence $T^t \xi(0) = -h_0 t + o(t)$, concluding the proof.